-Following our WW1 Commemoration last June which raised £1000 we have received some very generous donations and the Fund Raising Account now stands at nearly £22,000.
+Following our WW1 Commemoration in June 2019 which raised £1000 we have received some very generous donations and the Fund Raising Account now stands at nearly £22,000.
 Much more will be needed for the future works, but the funds we are raising will hopefully put us in a good position to obtain grants to cover a substantial portion of the cost.

 We would like to thank all the volunteers who have enabled the church to be open for visitors this year.
 It has been very encouraging to see the number of visitors to the church since the regular openings.
 From January to November there were 262 entries in the visitors book with people coming from as far away as USA and New Zealand!
 Thank you all for your generous donations.
 Please come back and bring your friends and do remember to sign the visitors book, even if it is not your first visit!

 Booklets and postcards are available for sale and there is a folder containing information on the graveyards and monuments within the church.